sam-reincarnated/pandas_exercise/README.md

-This is just one of my practice repository helping me in learning pandas library for python
+This is just one of my practice repository helping me in learning pandas library for python.
+This is an edit from windows host